TheRobotStudio/V1.0-Dexhand/README.md

 # Dexhand

+Version 18c - fully test printed some minor updates still required to finalise the tendon routing in the hand.

 Made entirely by 3dprinting with additional total cost of components required for the hand starting at around $300 USD.

-The #cad for the arm and hand is freely and publically available down to a parasolid level at:
+The cad for the arm and hand is freely and publically available down to a parasolid level at:

 https://cad.onshape.com/documents/16c809d35214bd31c5b0324f/w/56b2fb82f7bdce505771766f/e/df78e66574dc7dbd45e4826c?renderMode=0&uiState=6358f3f91587a72417a28b1c